Vladimir Pravdin: Career

 In 1945, while he was serving as a senior adviser to the American delegation at the founding conference of the United Nations, Assistant Secretary of the U.S. Treasury Harry Dexter White met with Pravdin and answered a series of questions about U.S. negotiating strategy and possible ways for Moscow to defeat or water down American postwar proposals.
 Pravdin left the United States and returned to the Soviet Union on 11 March 1946.

 Anatoliy Golitsyn, another Soviet defector in the 1960s, also claimed that Pravdin was active in Austria after World War II and often passed as a Frenchman.

 Personal life and death

-Pravdin's wife, Olga Pravdin, also served in the KGB.
+Pravdin's wife, Olga Pravdina, also served in the KGB.

 Pravdin died in 1970 in Moscow.